zincbase/zincserver/docs/REST API reference.md

 **Notes**:

-The related configuration datastore `<DatastoreName>.config` is not deleted automatically.
-A `DELETE` operation needs to be issued to it separately.
+The related configuration datastore `<DatastoreName>.config` is not automatically deleted.
+A separate `DELETE` operation can to be issued to it, if desired.